ST. COLUMBA’S GIRLS NATIONAL SCHOOL

-In addition to fulfilling the requirements of a job-sharing arrangements, special education or otherwise, The Board of Management must be satisfied that the additional special duties assigned by the Board to the holder of a post of responsibility will be fully discharged without loss of tuition time for the pupils concerned.
+In addition to fulfilling the requirements of a job-sharing arrangements, special education or otherwise, The Board of Management must be satisfied that the additional special duties assigned by the Board to the holder of a post of an Assistant Principal position will be fully discharged without loss of tuition time for the pupils concerned.
 Assistant Principals will attend ISM (In School Management) meetings.

 GENERAL PARTICIPATION IN SCHOOL ACTIVITIES

-Teachers who are job-sharing are required to participate in the general activities of the school… ( delete ) and to attend relevant staff meetings and relevant parent-teacher meetings, School Development Planning,and Inservice training during the course of the school year whether these meetings take place within, or outside of, Croke Pk Hours.
+Teachers who are job-sharing are required to participate in and attend relevant staff meetings and relevant parent-teacher meetings, School Development Planning,and Inservice training during the course of the school year whether these meetings take place within, or outside of, Croke Pk Hours.

 TERMINATION OF A JOB-SHARING SCHEME

 The Board of Management of St. Columba’s Girls School reserves the right to terminate a job-sharing agreement if the arrangement is not operating in the best interests of the pupils.
 Should such a situation arise during the school year, a job-sharing teacher must resume full-time teaching if directed to do so by the Board of Management.
 This stipulation will also apply to a teacher on secondment from the staff of another school.
 The temporary replacement teacher should also be made aware at interview that their appointment may be terminated in such circumstances.

 Teachers who propose to job-share should familiarise themselves with Department of Education regulations and conditions of service for approved job-sharing arrangements.